Epistemic diversity across language models mitigates knowledge collapse: Introduction

+The term \textit{monoculture} has also been adopted by computer scientists to describe the current artificial intelligence (AI) \textit{ecosystem}, in which large generative models trained on vast portions of the internet produce broadly homogeneous outputs both across and within models \cite{lazar_ai_2023, xu_echoes_2025, zhang_cultivating_2025}.
+As these models are increasingly integrated into scientific writing and discovery \cite{liang_quantifying_2025, hao_artificial_2026}, this homogenization may contribute to the systemic risk of \textit{knowledge collapse}: a degradation toward a narrow and potentially inaccurate set of ideas \cite{peterson_ai_2025, wright_epistemic_2025, messeri_artificial_2024}.
+This systemic risk is further amplified by a closely related epistemic failure known as \textit{model collapse}: the degradation in performance and output quality that occurs when models are recursively trained on their own outputs \cite{herel_collapse_2024, shumailov_ai_2024, bertrand_stability_2024}.

+Because model collapse is observed at the level of individual models, it is unsurprising that most mitigation strategies, such as output diversification and filtering, have likewise been developed by studying \textit{individual} models \cite{xing_caveats_2025}.
+However, in real-world settings, \textit{multiple} models evolve collectively through retraining on artificial data \cite{pedreschi_human-ai_2025}.

+Motivated by insights from other ecosystems, particularly science as a system of knowledge production, we ask whether increasing ecosystem diversity in AI (i.e., the number of dissimilar models) can mitigate model collapse, and whether any such effect increases monotonically or reaches an optimum.

-In homogeneous ecosystems, model collapse occurs because of a model's non-zero probability of losing information or learning wrong patterns, which is irreversible, when relying only on its own output \cite{shumailov_ai_2024}.
-Analogous to diversity in human systems, we hypothesize that diverse models trained on their collective outputs can benefit their performance by increasing distributional variance in artificial data generation.
-Viewing an AI model as an epistemological representation, we use the Hill-Shannon Diversity (HSD, $D$) \cite{roswell_conceptual_2021, jost_entropy_2006, hill_diversity_1973} to measure ecosystem diversity, which quantifies the effective number of equally frequent, diverse AI models.
-It is important to note that we manipulate only the diversity \textit{across models}, without altering the diversity of the dataset on which the models are initially trained, as has been studied in prior work \cite[e.g.,][]{wright_epistemic_2025, schaffelder_synthetic_2025, zhu_what_2025}.
+In a homogeneous ecosystem, collapse occurs because of a model's non-zero probability of losing information or learning wrong patterns, which is irreversible, when relying only on its own output \cite{shumailov_ai_2024}.
+Analogous to productive disagreement among humans, we hypothesize that dissimilar models trained on their collective outputs can improve collective performance by correcting each other's errors.
+Viewing an AI model as an epistemological representation, we use the Hill-Shannon Diversity (HSD, $D$) from biology \cite{roswell_conceptual_2021, jost_entropy_2006, hill_diversity_1973} to measure ecosystem diversity, which quantifies the effective number of distinct AI models.
+It is important to note that \textit{the diversity across models serves as the primary independent variable that we manipulate to examine its effect on performance}.
+This stands in contrast to prior work, which has focused on diversity in data \cite[e.g.,][]{schaffelder_synthetic_2025, zhu_what_2025} and/or has treated diversity as an outcome variable \cite[e.g.,][]{wright_epistemic_2025}.